Rare Event Analysis of Large Language Models: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have presented a complete framework to analyse rare events in LLMs.
-Using this framework we have demonstrated how to estimate the probability of completions that are orders of magnitude less likely than those detectable by direct sampling.
-We have shown how to achieve this using efficient sampling techniques that overcome the prohibitive computational cost of brute force sampling.
-We have also shown that by accessing rare completions systematically, one can probe model behavior in out-of-distribution regimes.
+Using this framework we have demonstrated how to estimate the probability of completions that are orders of magnitude less likely than those detectable by direct sampling, the current ``state-of-the-art'' for this problem.
+We have shown how to achieve this using efficient sampling techniques that overcome the prohibitive computational cost of direct sampling.
+We have also shown that by accessing rare completions systematically one can probe model behavior in out-of-distribution regimes.

-For expediency we have focussed on a class of small LLMs, but our results show that the computational costs (in token-budgets) of the analysis presented here could be extended to larger LLMs at a cost that is modest compared to production usage and training budgets.
-Therefore, especially with algorithmic improvements, the methods here could be directly employed for critical applications such as safety analysis.
-Overall, we have thus demonstrated the potential for rigorous and extensive rare event analysis for LLMs, drawing on techniques from across sciences and statistics.
+While we have focused on a class of small LLMs with open weights, this is not a limitation.
+Firstly, the theory and mathematics behind the framework and methods presented apply regardless of model size.
+Secondly, our results show that the computational costs (in token-budgets) of the analysis presented can already be extended to larger LLMs at a cost that is modest compared to production usage and training budgets.
+Therefore, especially with algorithmic improvements (see below) the methods here could be directly employed for critical applications such as safety analysis for large production models by developers.

-There are many potential algorithmic improvements, for example borrowing methods from statistical mechanics.
+There are many potential algorithmic improvements possible, e.g. by adapting methods from statistical mechanics.
 These include: adaptive run-times based on convergence diagnostics \cite{roy2020convergence}, parallel tempering (replica exchange) \cite{earl2005parallel}, and optimisation of biases/samples/MBAR weights \cite{klimovich2015guidelines,li2023understanding}.
-More sophisticated proposal distributions such as infilling (i.e. stochastic bridges) \cite{bavarian2022efficient,mair2023training} and fine-tuned models \cite{rose2021a-reinforcement} would improve performance when considering longer generations.
+More sophisticated MCMC proposal distributions such as infilling (i.e. stochastic bridges) \cite{bavarian2022efficient,mair2023training} and fine-tuned models \cite{rose2021a-reinforcement} would improve performance when considering longer generations.
 Additionally, many improvements to statistical error estimation are possible with sophisticated bootstrap methods \cite{davison1997bootstrap}, Bayesian approaches \cite{ding2024bayesian}, and asymptotic analysis \cite{li2023understanding}.

+Regarding model weights, we further emphasise that the approach presented here needs only completions for the model being studied.
+This allows for the application of such methods without the need for developers of foundation models to provide proprietary model weights and, correspondingly, for researchers to perform rare event analysis accessing models only via standard APIs.
+If a more complex choice is made for the MCMC proposals, or alternative distributions are sampled from for use in importance sampling, then the model's token log probabilities for these completions will also be required.